kubevirt/kubevirt-tutorial/labs/lab4/lab4.md

 #### Review Objects

 Let's show our `BuildConfig` and watch the container build log.
 The ara `BuildConfig` creates a new container image from the Dockerfile provided in our GitHub repository.
+While this is running, feel free to explore the links above to learn more about these OpenShift objects.

 ```
 oc get bc